 [bctt tweet=”Different families do different things!” via=”no”]

 I’ve been working from home since July of 2014.
 My job does require me to work away from the house sometimes, however most of my time is spent emailing, making phone calls, planning, editing, I could go on.
 And I do this from the comfort of my home.
 Personally, I need to be able to completely focus on the task at hand, otherwise I may start five different projects before finishing one.
 This, in turn, means that it doesn’t work for me to have my children at home during this time.

 I don’t feel guilty about sending my kids to daycare.
+Honestly though, when there are so many fantastic Waldorf Daycare options, why would I feel guilty.
 Sometimes they go five days a week, and during my slower months, when I know I can take days off during the week, they go two to three times a week.
 We have THE BEST daycare provider that loves my kids to death and I couldn’t imagine life without.
 My kids get to spend time with their friends in a fun and safe environment where they have someone’s undivided attention all day.
 They learn so much more being around their peers than if they were just around me all day.
 Plus, I am able to get more done during the day so that when they come home, I can be present.
 Yes, there are still late nights, but not as many as there used to be.

 And to the mamas rocking entrepreneurship while feeding kids lunch, and playing with them while answering phone calls, I applaud you.
 I’ve tried this, and it’s just too much for me.
 The last thing I want is to feel overwhelmed by trying to be a Supermom and a #BossLady at the same time.
 I’m cool with keeping those two prestigious titles separate, and my family thanks me for that.

 About the blogger: